 |France||United Kingdom||India||United Arab Emirates|

 |Italy||SOUTH AMERICA||Pakistan||South Africa|

-As you can see from the above table the majority of countries, except the strike-through countries like Canada, China, Japan, New Zealand and the USA use CVs instead of resumes.
-Even in South Africa calling CV a resume becomes more popular.
-In China and New Zealand, both a CV and a resume, are used interchangeably without any influence on they structure and function.
+As you can see from the above table the majority of countries, except the bolded countries use CVs instead of resumes.
+In China, Singapore and New Zealand, both a CV and a resume, are used interchangeably without any influence on they structure and function.

 You may search for overseas careers right now, but when you find one you must apply immediately with your current CV or resume.
 We recommend that you have your cover letter ready too.
 So, do not forget about our resume writing, CV writing and cover letter writing advices.

 Before you start searching for jobs you need to prepare your resume or CV and cover letter.

 Most recruiters expect to receive a cover letter together with your resume or CV.
 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.
 If you have a difficulty with your cover letter writing use one of these:

 - "fill in the blanks" computer software or

 - human cover letter writing services.